 - Physical contact.

-- Building a level of rapport with the person with disability as an integral or ordinary part of duties.
+- Building a rapport with a person with disability as an integral and ordinary part of duties.

 - Having contact with multiple people with disability, either as part of the direct delivery of a specialist disability support or service, or in a specialist disability accommodation setting.